Competency based interview questions and answers

 5. If you were offered the job, what’s the first thing you’d change?

-Right answer: ‘I can see from the job description that part of this role will involve helping to manage the company’s social media channels.
-I noticed in my research that you don’t post very often and the tone seems a little inconsistent.
-I’d be looking to help develop a more reliable voice and personality for the brand, to help set us apart from the competition.’
+Right answer: ‘I see from the job description that this role involves managing the company’s social media.
+I noticed you don’t post very often, and the tone can be inconsistent.
+I’d look to help develop a more consistent brand voice to help us stand out from the competition.’

 Wrong answer: ‘I’m glad you asked.
-I’ve brought along a thirty-seven slide PowerPoint presentation detailing each change.
-Can someone dim the lights?’
+I’ve prepared a 37-slide PowerPoint presentation on all the changes.
+Can we dim the lights?’

 How to prepare for an interview